magomimmo/modern-cljs/doc/tutorial-03.md

 not.
 You could spend days in studying `boot` source code to better unserstand its architectures, but we want to be pragmatic.
-At the moment we are only interested in reducing the need of memorizing task names and order while launching the `boot` command.
+At the moment we are only interested in reducing the need of memorizing task names and order while launching the `boot` command from the terminal.

 All we have to do is to open the `build.boot` and define a new task as an ordered composition of other tasks by using the `deftask` macro as